sdnfv/openNetVM/tools/Pktgen/README.md

 1. Preparation Steps
 ===================

-1.1 check if you have free hugepages
+1.1 Check if you have free hugepages
 -------------

 `$grep -i huge /proc/meminfo`